-Before you even begin selling your 'product', sit down and write down what you think your Unique Selling point (USP) is, this will help you to sell yourself much easier being aware of these pointers and keep adding to the list whenever someone mentions something you may not have been aware of.
+Before you even begin selling your 'product', sit down and write down what you think your unique selling point is, this will help you to sell yourself much easier being aware of these pointers, keep adding to this list whenever someone mentions something you may not have been aware of.
 Your USP could be that your work is unique in that you use a technique you have created yourself over a period of years or a very old technique that few Artists now use.
 If you have been creating Art for a good amount of years, this is a great USP in itself, it states that you are obviously very competent and have years of knowledge in your particular field and don't forget to add experience gained - training or awards.
-Be careful how you word these USP's though as it may sound like bragging rather than fact.
+Be careful how you word these USP's though as it may sound like bragging which can put some people off.

 An example of how to price your art (OVERHEADS)

 We are lucky in that our Art speaks for itself, but you should charge accordingly to ensure your business is successful - forgetting to incorporate the cost of your products and your time will not help your business grow, so ensure you have an idea of how long it takes you to create a picture, how much of your products you use to create it, any electricity used, framing costs, postage and packaging any other possible costs (ie. Potter - water costs).
 An example of costing your work is to know how many hours it took you to create your portrait and decide how much you would be happy to charge per hour, taking into consideration the overheads and adding this in - times this by the amount of hours you took to create it.
 If framing is included, remember to incorporate these charges also.

 Pricing - 'low prices will encourage more sales'